ArtifexSoftware/mupdf.js/docs/classes/PDFAnnotation.rst

     Set the annotation flags.

-    :arg flags: `Integer` representaton of a bit-field of flags specified below.
+    :arg flags: `number` representaton of a bit-field of flags specified below.

     |example_tag|

     .. code-block:: javascript

-        annotation.setFlags(8); // Clears all other flags and sets NoZoom.
+        annotation.setFlags(4); // Clears all other flags and sets NoZoom.